 8. Buy Generic Brands

-Buying generic brands for food, drug, and household products at supermarkets and wholesale stores are a terrific way to save money.
+Buying generic brands for food, drug, and household products at supermarkets and wholesale stores is a terrific way to save money.
 A generic brand for a consumer product is typically sold without a widely recognized name and is usually not promoted by expensive brand advertising.

 Kirkland Signature, a store brand, accounts for 25% of Costco Wholesale revenues.
 Several notable brands—Starbucks, Duracell, Huggies, and Grey Goose—are manufactured under a private label by name brands with varied savings of up to 50% on some items. https://hip2save.com/tips/brands-behind-costco-kirkland-signature/